 Rhubarb Panna Cotta Tart

-The rhubarb panna cotta filling for this tart was cobbled together from a number of internet sources, but mostly this blackberry panna cotta recipe.
+The filling for this pretty pink tart is based on this blackberry panna cotta recipe.
 The tart shell is my go-to sweet shortcrust pastry from the cookbook Soulful Baker, by Julie Jones.
-The rhubarb flavor here is definite but subtle.
-For a more intensely rhubarb filling, feel free to experiment with increasing the amount of rhubarb.
-(See Notes.)

 - 230 g all-purpose flour